Yum Party

 Design Improvements

-Increased contrast and text readability.
+Increased contrast and readability.

 Impact & Results